bskinn/github-repo-label-setup/README.md

 `repo-label-creator` created most of the [labels on its own repository][own labels].

-If you want to curate your own set of preferred labels in `labels.json`, then fork the repo first and push your changes to the labels on your fork.
+If you want to curate your own set of preferred labels in `labels.json`, then fork the repo first, edit `labels.json` to your liking, and push your changes to your fork.
 If you'd like to be able to curate your own `labels.json` elsewhere and point `repo-label-creator` at it, please say so at [#2].

 For now, this code is not packaged for distribution on PyPI.
 If you'd like to be able to pip install it, please say so at [#5].